-The best thing to do Boston, one of America’s most historic cities.
+The best things to do in Boston, one of America’s most historic cities.

 Sailing on the Charles River, eating lobster rolls, drinking craft beers from Sam Adams Brewery, and touring Harvard and MIT campuses are just a few things that Boston is known for.
 Whether you like a leisure walk through the Emerald Necklace, or beach time on Cape Cod or Martha’s Vineyard, or apple picking in Western Mass–there’s something for every traveler to enjoy.